Techie-AI/documentation/README.md

 ## Additional Pages
 - [Parameters for connections between CPU, RAM, SSD, Motherboard](Parameters.md) - This page provides detailed information about the compatibility and connections between CPU, RAM, SSD, and Motherboard components.
 It covers essential parameters and considerations for building a PC to ensure optimal performance and compatibility.
+- [Hardware Data Completion Scripts Documentation](Hardware_Data_Completion_Scripts_Documentation.md) - This document outlines the process and impact of using scripts to automate the completion of hardware datasets for CPUs, motherboards, SSDs, and RAM modules.

 ## Team